andraugust/andraugust.github.io/classical-mechanics.md

 $$

-Note that there exist so-called _non-conservative_ forces for which the force _isn't_ the gradient of a potential.
+Note that there exist so-called _non-conservative_ forces for which force _isn't_ the gradient of a potential.
 For example, friction and air resistance are non-conservative forces.
 These forces however are not fundamental forces like gravity or electromagnetism and therefore fall outside this rule's jurisdiction.
 Furthermore, when analyzing friction and drag we usually only model the object which is slowed down and not all of the individual air molecules which produce the drag.
 So in addition to this force not being fundamental, the system isn't closed.
-I like to think of non-conservative forces as "convenience" or "phenomenological" forces because they ignore the complex dynamics of unimportant objects (e.g. the air or ground) while still capturing the dynamics of the things we care about (e.g. the ball moving through the air or rolling across the ground).
+I like to think of non-conservative forces as "convenience" or "phenomenological".

-### Lecture 6: The Principle of Least Action
+### 6. The Principle of Least Action

-The principle of least action states that of all the trajectories that exist through state-space, the one that's actually taken by a system will minimize the integral
+The principle of least action states that of all the trajectories that exist in state space, the one that's actually taken by a system minimizes the integral

 $$